byuids-resumes/taylorn_resume/taylorn_resume.md

 ## Currently

-Pursuing a bachelors degree in Business Analytics with a minor in finance.
+Pursuing a bachelors degree in Business Analytics with a minor in Finance.

 Interning with Tyler Technologies in Yarmouth, Maine as a financial analyst.